bds134/Digital-History/modules/01-vsc-md-cli/lesson-vsc-md-cli.md

 Method of interacting with your computer without GUI.
 Often simplified workflow with unambiguous results that produce a scripted history of what you did.

 Accessible through Command Line (or Powershell) on Windows and Terminal on Mac.
 Or accessible in VSC.

+For novices, look at this [reference guide for CLI](CLI-quick-reference.md).

 ### Two great resources